Parkinson’s disease dementia refers to the symptoms of Parkinson’s that impair thought processes, mental function, and memory.

-- L-dopa: This medicine may reduce the movement issues that PD can cause but might make confusion and dementia symptoms worse.
+- L-dopa: This medication may reduce the movement issues that PD can cause but might make confusion and dementia symptoms worse.

 Doctors may also prescribe antipsychotic drugs but must do so with caution, as they may reduce psychotic episodes but have the adverse effect of increasing symptoms of Parkinson’s.

-Doctors may prescribe a combination of these medications for the safest and most effective results.
+A combination of these medications typically provides the safest and most effective results.
 Discuss both benefits and side effects when considering treatments.

-The life expectancy of people with PD dementia is different than those with without dementia symptoms.
+The life expectancy of people with PD dementia differs from those without dementia symptoms.

-The mortality rate of people with PD dementia, however, greatly increased.
+The mortality rate of people with PD dementia, however, significantly increased.

-While dementia does impact on survival rate, many medications, treatments, and support systems are available to a person who has Parkinson’s disease.
+While dementia impacts the survival rate, many medications, treatments, and support systems are available to a person with Parkinson’s disease.

 Parkinson’s disease is a progressive condition that primarily affects movement and coordination.
 However, Parkinson’s can also affect cognitive function and may cause dementia.